alexei-led/vertical-workload-autoscaler/sop/controller.md

   - [ ] Identify HPAs that overlap with VPA on scaling metrics (CPU or memory).
 - [ ] Skip conflicting VPA recommendations:
   - [ ] Skip applying VPA recommendations if a conflicting HPA is detected (e.g., HPA scaling CPU or memory).
-  - [ ] Log or update the `WorkloadAutoscaler` status to indicate that VPA recommendations were skipped due to HPA conflict:
+  - [ ] Log or update the `VerticalWorkloadAutoscaler` status to indicate that VPA recommendations were skipped due to HPA conflict:

     ```yaml
     conflicts: